-Information about our building processes, return/exchange policies, shipping information, and more.
+Information about building processes, return/exchange policies, shipping information, and more.

 + Are there any products in stock, or are all items made-to-order?

-We do keep some popular items in stock, but many of our clients ask us to make their system fully from scratch, because this is also a service we offer, understanding that this does involve a brief waiting period while their order is being built and tested before it can be shipped direct from our wood shop.
-Often times, we are able to ship out certain items that might happen to be in stock first, and then fulfill the remaining items in the order that they are produced and pass quality control.
+I do keep some popular items in stock, but many of my clients ask me to make their system fully from scratch, because this is also a service I offer, understanding that this does involve a brief waiting period while their order is being built and tested before it can be shipped direct from the wood shop.
+Often times, I am able to ship out certain items that might happen to be in stock first, and then fulfill the remaining items in the order that they are produced and pass quality control.

 + How long will I wait for my item to be delivered?

 If you have ordered an item that needs to be built before it can ship out to you, this can typically take anywhere between 2-8 weeks.
-We are happy to provide you with an estimated time frame until delivery at any point along the way.
-We will always do our best to meet our own deadlines, but our delivery estimates are non contractual and non binding and cannot be used for any legal purposes.
-We focus our resources on the core build quality, friendly advice, and prompt, over-achieving customer support that have driven the word of mouth building our community for over 10 years.
+I am happy to provide you with an estimated time frame until delivery at any point along the way.
+I will always do my best to meet my own deadlines, but my delivery estimates are non contractual and non binding and cannot be used for any legal purposes.
+I focus my resources on the core build quality, friendly advice, and prompt, over-achieving customer support that have driven the word of mouth building this community for over 10 years.
 The finished products will last generations after they've been skillfully, patiently made at every step.

 + What are my shipping options?